Constitution, Bylaws & Operating Policies

 2.2.3 Authors or editors considering publication of their material in the Special Publications Series should contact the Editor of MARINE MAMMAL SCIENCE as early as possible in planning such a publication to ascertain the suitability of the proposed work as a Special Publication.
 The Editor may ask for a short (1-2 page) proposal to use in consulting with the Board of Editors about the suitability of the topic and, if the Society is funding part of the plan, to also be used in consulting with the Board of Governors.

 2.3.
-MARINE MAMMAL SOCIETY NEWS
+SOCIETY FOR MARINE MAMMALOGY NEWS

-3. COMMITTEES
+1. COMMITTEES

 3.1 All committee members must be Society members during their period of service.
 All committees should include at least one student member.
 Committee Chairs may appoint expert advisors who are not members of the Society on a needs basis.
 An Expert Advisor is not a member of the committee and does not have voting rights.
 Expert Advisors serve at the pleasure of the relevant Committee Chair during his or her term of office.